Rei II: Reception

 "Rei II" was first broadcast on November 8, 1995, and scored a 7.7% rating of audience share on Japanese TV, the highest up to that point.
-According to Junichi Sato, after the episode's broadcast Evangelion and Rei Ayanami enjoyed high sales in the Japanese market of fan-made comics, known as doujinshi.
-In 1996, the episode ranked fourth among Animages list of "Best Anime Episodes".
-In February 1996, Animedia magazine ranked Rei's smile scene among the most memorable anime moments of the month.
+According to animator Jun'ichi Satō, after the episode's broadcast Neon Genesis Evangelion and Rei Ayanami enjoyed high sales in the Japanese market of fan-made comics, known as dōjinshi.
+In 1996, the episode ranked fourth among Animages list of best anime episodes of the moment.
+In February 1996, Japanese Animedia magazine ranked Rei's smile scene among the most memorable anime moments of the month.
+The magazine also said, "Even those who aren't fans will be captivated by the scene".
 TV Asahi later published a ranking of the most significant scenes in the history of animation; the scene where "Rei Ayanami smiles at Shinji for the first time" managed to reach 14th position.
 Rei's smile also appeared in another ranking of the broadcaster, winning 45th place.
+Ramiel was particularly well received by fans, being considered one of Evangelion's best enemies, while Operation Yashima became one of the most popular fights in the series.
+In July 2020, Comic Book Resources reported an 8.3/10 rating on IMDb for the installment, ranking it ninth among the highest-rated Evangelion episodes.

-Rei Ayanami's smile at the end of the episode was described by director Hideaki Anno as the end of the character and by critics as the end of Evangelion as grand narrative.
-The scene attracted positive comments by anime reviewers.
+Rei Ayanami's smile at the end of the episode was described by director Hideaki Anno as the end of the character and by critics as the end of Evangelion as a grand narrative.
+The scene attracted positive comments from anime reviewers.